hoahoang311/caimmigrat/AMPLIFY_DEPLOY.md

 The application includes fallback handling for missing environment variables to prevent build failures, but the database functionality will not work without proper Supabase configuration.

+## Cookie Configuration for Production

+The application includes production-ready cookie settings that automatically:
+- Set `Secure` flag for HTTPS in production
+- Use `SameSite: 'lax'` for proper cross-site behavior
+- Ensure `httpOnly: false` for client-side access to auth tokens

+This ensures authentication cookies work properly in production environments.

 ## Notes

 - The app will build successfully even without environment variables configured
 - Database operations will show console warnings and return mock data when Supabase is not configured
+- Authentication cookies are automatically configured for production security requirements
 - Make sure to configure the environment variables before going live to enable full functionality